Myst555/Music-Player-made-in-python/README.md

-A simple GUI music player written in Python using PyQt6, SoundFile, SoundDevice, and Pillow.
+A simple GUI music player written in Python using PyQt6, SoundFile, SoundDevice, Mutagen

 This player allows you to:
 Play .flac, .aiff, .wav, .mp3, and .ogg files